ScilifelabDataCentre/open-science-checklists/open_access_checklist.md

 * **Gold Open Access:** Articles are published in open access journals or monographs, typically for a fee, Article Processing Charge (APC), and made immediately available.
 * **Green Open Access:** Authors deposit a version of their work in a repository, making it freely accessible, often after an embargo period (delayed access before your work can be openly published).
 * **Hybrid Open Access:** Subscription-based journals offering an option for authors to pay an APC to make individual articles open access.
-* **Bronze Open Access:** Articles are freely available but lack an open license, limiting reuse rights.
+* **Bronze Open Access:** Articles are freely available but lack an open licence, limiting reuse rights.
 * **Preprint:** A manuscript shared publicly before peer review, typically in repositories like [arXiv](https://arxiv.org/) or [bioRxiv](https://www.biorxiv.org/).
 * **Postprint (Author Accepted Manuscript, AAM):** The peer-reviewed version before publisher formatting, often deposited in repositories under Green OA.